NanaQuame/python-ping-script/README.md

 - Provides option to write output of script to report using --report flag during execution.
 - Provides robust error-handling at various stages of execution including:
-    a.
-Raises value error for undetected/unsupported OS.
+    - Raises value error for undetected/unsupported OS.
-    b.
-Verifies that WriteReport method is able to access provided file path   location by checking for various os-level                                    errors.
+    - Verifies that WriteReport method is able to access provided file path   location by checking for various os-level errors.
-    c.
-Error-handling for when ping_Result does not yield any output (success or error).
+    - Error-handling for when ping_Result does not yield any output (success or error).
 Generally attributed to invalid hostname or format.

 Tests:
 - Tests currently cover about 90% of all lines in netutil.py